laiquet/idtrackerai-enhanced/docs/source/video_conditions.rst

 Duration
 ********
 The duration of the videos for which idtracker.ai works will depend on the RAM and disk memory available.
-In this new version you can decide where to save the heavy data of the tracking (in DISK or in RAM, see :doc:`advanced_parameters`).
 On the other side, short videos can be track as far as the algorithm can gather enough images to train the identification network. idtracker.ai tracks :math:`20 s` videos of :math:`8` zebrafish at :math:`32 fps` with no problem.

 Video format
 ************
-The system works with any video format compatible with OpenCV.
+The system works with any video format compatible with last version of OpenCV.
 We recommend uncompressed or lossless video formats: Some compression algorithms work by deleting pieces of information that could be crucial for the identification of the individuals.
 However, we have successfully tracked videos with compressed formats: .avi (FPM4 video codec) and .MOV (avc1 video codec).

 Illumination
 ************